— Copper River – Detailed Itinerary —

 DAY 1 – We begin our journey near the confluence of the Chitina and Copper Rivers and the tiny town of Chitina.
 The joining of these two enormous, glacial rivers forms the truly impressive waterway that we will be following for the next week.
 We will meet at the river and you will transfer your luggage into drybags and participate in a thorough safety presentation.
 Soon after launching we enter Woods Canyon, where the huge river is tightly squeezed between towering cliffs.
 We may stop in the canyon for lunch or just to climb out on a point and watch the surging water.
 Tonight, like each night on this trip, we choose a camp that appeals to us, either beside a stream or on a beach or low bluff overlooking the river.
 Tonight, for the first time, we will be lulled to sleep by the sound of the river sliding by.

-DAY 4 – Today we pass through the narrow Baird Canyon and across a wide, still stretch of river to Abercrombie Rapids.
+DAY 5-7 – The river narrows again at Baird Canyon and then opens up wide and still as we approach Abercrombie Rapids.
 Here grizzly bears often line the banks to fish for the infamous Copper River Red Salmon that must travel through this narrow passage on their way upstream to spawn.
-We will ride the huge wave train into Miles Lake, where seals surround the boat in their curiosity and icebergs tower above us as they slowly move away from the face of Miles Glacier towards the Child’s Glacier and the Copper River Delta.
-We will spend the night with the sound of calving ice and a magnificent view of the lake.
+We will ride the huge wave train into the enormous Miles Lake, where seals surround the boat in their curiosity and icebergs tower above us.
+The scenery here is more lush and the wildlife is different – we are definitely getting closer to the coast!

-FINAL DAY – After a few hour float, we will end our river journey at “Flag Point”, where the Copper River Highway (Alaska-speak for gravel road) crosses the river.
+DAY 8 – After a few hour of floating, we will end our river journey at “Flag Point”, where the Copper River Highway (Alaska-speak for gravel road) crosses the river.
 Here our van will be waiting.
 You will repack your personal items into your own luggage while your guides dismantle the boats other gear.
-We will then drive 25 miles into the small fishing town of Cordova for showers and dinner and a gradual re-entry into the world of other humans.
+We will then drive 25 miles into the small fishing town of Cordova for showers, dinner and a gradual re-entry into the civilized world.

 “A fantastic experience — wild Alaska at its best!”